Class details

 Who?

-The second-year AS English class is aimed at students who wish to write AS English in October/November 2025.
-This course is designed to go through the AS syllabus content thoroughly in one year, and is thus appropriate both for students who completed the first year AS course through Imago in 2024 and for new students who have not done the first year course but wish to write AS at the end of 2025.
+This course is designed to go through the AS syllabus content thoroughly in one year, and is thus appropriate both for students who completed the first year AS course through Imago in 2025 and for new students who have not done the first year course but wish to write AS at the end of 2026.

 What?